 Case for induction: The B-52s kicked off their career in 1978 with the avant-garde party bop, “Rock Lobster,” a song so weird and great that it inspired John Lennon to start making music again.
 After four albums (including two undeniable classics, their eponymous debut and Wild Planet), the death of guitarist Ricky Wilson could have meant the end of their career.
 But they regrouped for an astonishing comeback with 1989’s Cosmic Thing, featuring two of their most iconic songs, “Roam” and “Love Shack.”
 And enough can’t be said for their influence as one of the earliest and most prominent queer bands in rock.

 What’s the holdup: Hard to say because they’re so innovative and have had success both critically and commercially.
 A potential problem might be that the layman probably only knows four of their songs (the aforementioned three, plus “Private Idaho”).
 But anyone who’s dug into their catalog even a little bit knows there’s no scarcity of really great music.

 Kool & the Gang

 Became eligible: 1995 ceremony

-What’s the holdup: When it comes to funk or soul groups on recent ballots, the Hall has gone with bands like Rufus, the Meters, and the Spinners.
+What’s the holdup: When it comes to funk or soul groups on recent ballots, the Hall has gone with bands like Rufus, the Meters, and the Spinners (who are on the ballot for the fourth time this year.)
 All three of these (also very worthy) groups have been nominated multiple times without induction, so maybe the priority is getting them in first.